someparty/someparty/source/articles/2018-08-26-get-the-rods-out.html.markdown

 [Listen: Mental Fix - *Bricolage* @ Bandcamp](http://mentalfix.bandcamp.com/album/bricolage "#")

-Oh, and this is an unsolicited endorsement, but if in the waning days of the summer you happen to find yourself at a cottage on Lake Erie and need a quality beech beer, you could do a hell of a lot worse than Beau's [Buenos Dias](https://beaus.ca/beer/buenos-dias/) citrus gruit.
+Oh, and this is an unsolicited endorsement, but if in the waning days of the summer you happen to find yourself at a cottage on Lake Erie and need a quality beach beer, you could do a hell of a lot worse than Beau's [Buenos Dias](https://beaus.ca/beer/buenos-dias/) citrus gruit.
 Speaking from experience.